uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.9.0 : This update adds a new way to preview your slideshows, import images, and various other tweaks.
-It also includes basic support for Gutenberg.
-Update now especially if you're experiencing issues with images not showing on post slides
+* 3.9.1 : Update to this version if you are a pro user experiencing formatting issues on the schedule slides tab.